Ranking genetic factors related to age-related maculardegeneration by variable selection confidence sets: Introduction

-In our view, focusing exclusively on a single selected model could imply loss of information from different perspectives.
-First, alternative explanations of disease etiology are tossed away -- although both scientifically plausible and compatible with the data.
-Second, it is well known that the usual standard errors for a given selected model (e.g. regression model) fail to describe the variable selection uncertainty, so they cannot be directly used for establishing if a SNP subset is superior to other subsets.
+Focusing exclusively on a single selected model, however, implies loss of information from different perspectives.
+First, alternative explanations of disease etiology are tossed away -- although these may be scientifically plausible and supported by the data.
+Second, the usual standard errors for a given selected model (e.g. regression model) fail to describe the variable selection uncertainty, so they cannot be directly used for establishing if a SNP subset is superior to other subsets.
 For similar reasons, ranking importance of SNPs based on the size of estimated coefficients and their standard errors (e.g. z-scores) may be misleading.
-Although one might argue that ranking can be achieved by marginal measures of association (e.g. chi-square or exact Fisher tests), this would ultimately fail to capture the role of SNP combinations, which is a key goal when studying complex diseases.
+One might argue that ranking can be achieved by marginal measures of association (e.g. chi-square or exact Fisher tests), but this would ultimately fail to capture the role of SNP combinations, which is a key goal when studying complex diseases.